Effects of fuel and soot concentrations on the inception and development of contrails: Conclusions

 {\bf Amitesh Roy \& Rajat Sawanni}: Contributed equally to conceptualization, methodology, investigation, data curation, validation, writing - original draft. {\bf Yash T. Rajan, Isaac Jahncke \& Taye Taddesse}: Methodology, investigation, data curation, validation, writing - review and editing. {\bf Clinton P. T. Groth, Swetaprovo Chaudhuri, \"Omer L. G\"ulder}: Conceptualization, project administration, funding acquisition, methodology, resources, supervision, writing - review and editing.

-\acknowledgement{Declaration of competing interest} \addvspace{10pt} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.

-\acknowledgement{Acknowledgments} \addvspace{10pt} The authors acknowledge support from NSERC Alliance Missions (ALLRP 570573-2021) and NSERC Discovery Grants, and helpful discussions with R. Stratton and J. Hu from Pratt and Whitney Canada.
+\acknowledgement{Declaration of competing interest} The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper. \acknowledgement{Acknowledgments} The authors acknowledge support from NSERC Alliance Missions (ALLRP 570573-2021) and NSERC Discovery Grants, and helpful discussions with Russell Stratton and John Hu from Pratt \& Whitney Canada.
 AR, RS and YTR are grateful to all the labmates who helped establish the contrail facility.

 \baselineskip 9pt